CnvH/hilo/README.md

 Created this file in GitHub and making this edit in PyCharm

 Changed master to default branch and deleted the unused main branch.
-PyCharm knows the Master branch nd so nothing had to change locally.
+PyCharm knows the Master branch and so nothing had to change locally.